DirectRender/RenderPipelines/Pipelines.md

 # What is a ``Shader Storage Buffer``?
 - A shader storage buffer is a type of buffer in OpenGL that stores data that can be read and written by shaders.
 This allows shaders to interact with the graphics pipeline in more complex ways and perform more advanced computations on the GPU
 - Shader storage buffers are useful for a variety of applications, such as creating complex particle systems, implementing GPGPU algorithms, or performing physics simulations.
 They allow you to store and manipulate data on the GPU using shaders, which can be much faster and more efficient than transferring data back and forth between the CPU and GPU.

+# What is ``Vertex Attributes``?
+- Vertex attributes are data values that are associated with each vertex in a mesh.
+These values can be used to define various characteristics of the vertex, such as its position, color, normal vector, and texture coordinates.
+Vertex attributes are typically stored in a vertex buffer and are used by the graphics pipeline to render the mesh.
+For example, the position attribute is used to determine the location of each vertex in 3D space, and the color attribute is used to determine the color of each vertex in the final image.